JaiveshVaidya/Zerodha_Application_Roadmap/README.md

 ---

-# Plan, Diagrams & README for GitHub
+# Plan and Diagrams of the Application

 I added a ready-to-publish plan, component diagram (Mermaid), sequence diagram (Mermaid), and a `README.md` you can drop into a GitHub repo.
 Below are the items appended to this document (open the canvas to copy/paste or download):